adamtow/notecuts/docs/English.md

 You can configure the following options in NoteCuts from the Settings page:

 - **Evaluate Local NoteCuts at Startup**: If enabled, NoteCuts will evaluate all Local NoteCuts when NoteCuts starts up.
 Any newly added shortcuts will run during this time.
 Afterwards, the NoteCuts Home screen will be displayed.
-- **Display Notification During Evaluation**: Displays a notification banner when NoteCuts evaluates Local NoteCuts.
-This banner does not appear if NoteCuts is running on a locked and sleeping device (via Cronios).
+- **Enable NoteCuts Watcher**: This is a [Scriptable](https://scriptable.app) script that notifies you when NoteCuts has stopped running around a certain amount of time.
+Enabling this feature requires (1) Scriptable, (2) the [NoteCuts Deaemon](https://routinehub.co/shortcut/2795) shortcut.
-- **Wait Interval**: Specify how long before NoteCuts evaluates your Local NoteCuts again when **Evaluate Continuously** is active.
+- **Adjust Polling Interval**: Specify how long before NoteCuts evaluates your Local NoteCuts again when **Evaluate Continuously** is active.
-- **Notify Shortcut**: This option causes NoteCuts to send the shortcut a Cronios-style dictionary as input.
-If custom input is added, it is placed under the `input` key within this dictionary.
-Otherwise, the custom input is sent directly as input to the shortcut.
-- **Show Tips**: Shows tips as you use the app.
-- **Check for Updates Automatically**: If enabled, NoteCuts will check for updates automatically at startup.
+- **Get 24 Hours of Silence MP3**: Download a 24-hour or 12-hour audio file consistenly of silence.
+Playing this while NoteCuts is in the background greatly increases uptime.
-- **Integrate with Cronios**: If enabled, additional options will appear on the NoteCuts Home page.
+- **Enable Cronios Integration**: If enabled, additional options will appear on the NoteCuts Home page.
 You can launch Cronios into Run Continuously mode or add/update the NoteCuts cron job in Cronios.
 - **Add/Update Cron Job with Cronios**: Adds or updates the NoteCuts cron job in Cronios.
 - **Cache Shortcuts**: By default, NoteCuts will use the **Get My Shortcuts** action to retrieve a list of all shortcuts on your device prior to running any shortcut.
 Ifyou have a lot of shortcuts, this action can take several seconds.
 Enabling **Cache Shortcuts** will cause NoteCuts to use a cached list of shortcut names when determining which shortut will run.
 - **Update Shortcuts Cache**: Updates the saved cache file for shortcuts installed on this iOS device.
+- **Check for Updates Automatically**: If enabled, NoteCuts will check for updates automatically at startup.
+- **Show Tips**: Shows tips as you use the app.
 - **Display Dividers**: Separate the sections of the NoteCuts Home screen with blank lines.
 Assists with readability if you have a large number of local and remote NoteCuts.
+- **Notify Shortcut**: This option causes NoteCuts to send the shortcut a Cronios-style dictionary as input.
+If custom input is added, it is placed under the `input` key within this dictionary.
+Otherwise, the custom input is sent directly as input to the shortcut.
+- **Enable Logging**: "Keep track of the shortcuts that were run or hidden.",
 - **Enable Debug Mode**: For developers, enabling this option displays alerts during evaluation.
 Helpful when debugging your NoteCuts.
+- **View Logs**: Displays defice-specific log file.
+- **Change Language**: Change the language of NoteCuts.
-- **Check for Updates**: Perform a manual check for updates of PromptKit.
+- **Check for Updates**: Perform a manual check for updates of NoteCuts.
-- **Change Language**: Change the language of PromptKit.
+- **Reset Settings**: Reset settings or all contact from NoteCuts.
 - **Back to Home**: Returns to the NoteCuts Home screen.

 ****